camunda/camunda-docs/versioned_docs/version-8.6/apis-tools/camunda-api-rest/camunda-api-rest-guidelines.md

 The API overall applies the following naming conventions:

-- We favor **nouns** over verbs, e.g. _assignment_ over _assign_.
+- **Nouns** over verbs, for example, _assignment_ over _assign_.
-- For top-level resources, we use plural terms, e.g. _user-tasks_.
+- For top-level resources, use plural terms, for example, _user-tasks_.
-- In path parameters, we use **kebab-case** for multiple words.
-Use a hyphen (-) where a space would exist, e.g. _user-tasks_.
+- In path parameters, use **kebab-case** for multiple words.
+Use a hyphen (-) where a space would exist, for example, _user-tasks_.
-- In query parameters, we use **camelCase** for multiple words.
+- In query parameters, use **camelCase** for multiple words.
 Always capitalize the first letter of words after the first.
-The first letter in the first word must be lowercase, e.g. _userTaskKey_.
+The first letter in the first word must be lowercase, for example, _userTaskKey_.

-All of this can be observed in the following endpoint example:
+These conventions can be observed in the following endpoint example:

 > POST /user-tasks/{userTaskKey}/**assignment**

-When working with IDs or similar short two or three-letter words or acronyms, don’t capitalize all letters, only capitalize the first letter.
+When working with IDs or similar short 2- or 3-letter words or acronyms, don’t capitalize all letters, only capitalize the first letter.
 If standalone, all letters should be lowercase.

 | term | usage                                      |
 | ---- | ------------------------------------------ |